luftreich/blog_source/source/_posts/2013-04-04-os161-synchronization-primitives-lock.markdown

 with the case in real world, the thread's name isn't necessarily unique.
 The OS161 doesn't forbidden us to create a bunch of threads with the same name.

 There is a global variable defined in `$OS161_SRC/kern/include/current.h` named `curthread`, which is a pointer to the kernel data structure of current thread.
-Two different threads definitely have different thread structures, which makes it a good enough thread identifier.
+Two different threads definitely have different thread structures (hence different pointers), which makes the pointer to thread structure a good enough thread identifier.

 ### Reentrant Lock